ribot/android-guidelines/project_and_code_guidelines.md

 }
 ```

-For Fragments it's named `newInstance()` and it handles the creation of the Fragment with the right arguments.
+For Fragments it is named `newInstance()` and handles the creation of the Fragment with the right arguments:

 ```java
 public static UserFragment newInstance(User user) {